 A signal is any measurable quantity that varies with time (or some other independent variable).
 If you record the words you speak in a computer memory and plot against time, you get a speech signal.
-As an example, the above Figure shows a signal for the words "Hello Wireless" recorded in a computer.
+As an example, the figure below shows a signal for the words "Hello Wireless" recorded in a computer.

-Here, we will focus on signals comprising of one independent variable and one dependent variable.
+In these articles, we will focus on signals comprising of one independent variable and one dependent variable.
 The independent variable on x-axis is usually labeled as time, while the value of the signal at each time instant is called amplitude.